About Duquesne Athletic Training

 Freshmen are admited directly into our 4 year Bachelor of Science in Athletic Training degree program, which is housed in the John G. Rangos, Sr., School of Health Sciences.

 Our program is designed to prepare students to practice as certified athletic trainers, which involves providing health care to physically active individuals.
-We offer a program that has a very strong basic science foundation that aids in preparing our students for every changing health care market.
+We offer a program that has a very strong basic science foundation that aids in preparing our students for the ever changing health care market.

 During professional coursework, students engage in human cadaver dissection, and engage in a rigorous curricular plan, which exposes them to a variety of topic areas including the prevention and care of athletic injuries, diagnosis of injuries & illnesses, therapeutic exercise & modalities, pharmacology, nutrition, exercise physiology, and psychosocial issues in health care.